Lake Jackson Fishing Report June 2011

 Jackson: Level: 0.5 feet above full pool.
-Temp: High 70s.
-Clarity: Stained in the rivers but clear in the main lake.
+Temp: Low 80s.
+Clarity: Clear on the main lake; light stain up the rivers.

 Other Articles You Might Enjoy